Latest Giro d’Italia News

 Andrew Hood, aka “EuroHoody,” is the VeloNews European editor.
-Based in Spain, he joined VeloNews in 2002.
-Since covering his first Tour de France in 1996, he’s been chasing bike races all over the world.
+Since joining VeloNews in 2002, he’s been chasing bike races all over the world.

 With 30 Tours de France under his belt, James Startt is the senior American journalist in the pressroom of the Tour and author of Tour de France/Tour de Force, the first English history of the great French race.
 James focuses on the human element, telling the stories of the many people behind the scenes as well as the world’s best riders.